carfew001/dsc-phase-1-project-v2-4/README.md

 ### Summary of Conclusions

-1. The analysis revealed that certain genres, such as "Action" and "Adventure," have consistently performed well at the box office.
+1. The analysis revealed that certain genres, such as "Drama" and "Documentaries," have consistently performed well at the box office.
 Microsoft should consider producing movies in these genres.

-2. Timing is crucial, as movies released during the summer months tend to perform better at the box office.
-Microsoft should plan strategic release dates to maximize earnings.
+2. The relationship between number of votes and rating matters.Microsoft should consider film categories with higher ratings and number of votes.

-3. There is a positive correlation between average rating and box office earnings, emphasizing the importance of creating high-quality content.
+3. There is a positive  correlation between number of votes and average ratings

 ### Next Steps